sqids/sqids-elixir/README.md

 ### Using a custom alphabet

-Generated IDs will be only contain characters from the chosen alphabet, which is sensitive to both case and order.
+Generated IDs will only contain characters from the chosen alphabet, which is sensitive to both case and order.

 ```elixir
 iex> {:ok, sqids} = Sqids.new(alphabet: "cdefhjkmnprtvwxy2345689")